flxst/gpt-sw3-tokenizer/README.md

 and your data files have the format `<data_original>/<category>_<language>.jsonl`

 To sample data from these files, do the following:
-- Specify the categories, languages and weights in `DATA_WEIGHTS.csv`
+- Specify the categories, languages and weights in `SAMPLING_WEIGHTS.csv`
 - Choose the fraction of your samples in percent, e.g. `<percent> = 10`
 - Run `python script_data_sampling.py --percent <percent>`